SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Introduction

-In this paper, we propose a simple yet efficient strategy to explore the usage of SAM as an additional supervision branch for enhancing consistency learning-based semi-supervised medical image segmentation framework in scenarios with extremely limited annotations.
+In this paper, we propose a simple yet efficient strategy to explore the usage of SAM as an additional supervision branch for enhancing consistency regularization-based semi-supervised medical image segmentation framework especially in extremely limited annotation scenarios.
 Specifically, the segmentation model provides information for localization and generating prompt points to the SAM.
 Other than optimizing the segmentation model with supervised segmentation loss based on labeled cases and unsupervised consistency loss based on unlabeled cases, we leverage the consistency of predictions between SAM and the segmentation model as an additional supervision signal to assist in the learning procedure.
-By conducting experiments on the Left Atrium (LA) dataset \cite{LAdataset} based on two semi-supervised learning frameworks, SAM's assistance significantly enhances the segmentation performance particularly when only one or a few labeled images are available.
+Extensive experiments on the Left Atrium (LA) dataset \cite{LAdataset} demonstrate that SemiSAM significantly enhances the segmentation performance particularly when only one or a few labeled images are available.